ndkramer/WDIO-Course/REFERENCES/Typescript Syntax.md

      }
    };

+** In the following 2 Given statements what is the difference between the await function ‘async (siteURL) =>’ and ‘async function (siteURL) ’**

+**Statement #1**

+Given (/^Open web Page (.*)$/, async (siteURL) => {
+    await browser.url(siteURL)
+});

+**Statement #2**

+Given (/^Open web Page (.*)$/, async function (siteURL) {
+    await browser.url(siteURL)
+});

+Both statements are essentially doing the same thing, which is defining an asynchronous function that opens a webpage using a given URL.
+The difference lies in the syntax used to define the function:

+Statement #1 uses an arrow function (siteURL) => {}.
+Arrow functions were introduced in ES6 and provide a concise syntax to write function expressions.
+They don't have their own bindings to this or super, and should not be used as methods.

+Statement #2 uses a traditional function expression function (siteURL) {}.
+This is the older way to define functions in JavaScript.
+Unlike arrow functions, these have their own bindings to this.

+In the context of your Given statements, both will work the same way as they don't rely on this or super.
+However, if you were to use this inside the function, the behavior would differ.

 # Declaring Variables
 In TypeScript and JavaScript, there are three main ways to declare variables: **var, let, and const.**